KLST Evening Forecast: Friday August 28th

-A Heat Advisory remains in the effect for the region until at least Saturday at 7PM.
+A Heat Advisory remains in the effect for most of the region until at least Saturday at 7PM.

 Triple digits will continue for the Concho Valley into the weekend and early next week.
 Highs in the mid to lower 100s and overnight lows in the upper 70s.
 Skies will remain mostly clear, with some afternoon cumulus building during the afternoon, but quickly scattering out during the evening and overnight hours.